 - Ownership - information on the ownership and management of a ship

-- Compliance and risk data - providers offer compliance checks on owners, managment and ship voyage history as well as performance-related risk ratings of vessels.
+- Compliance and risk data - providers offer compliance checks on owners, management and ship voyage history as well as performance-related risk ratings of vessels.

-A hotly debated and growing number of ‘online’ brokerages - most of which aim to to cut out the physical broker and ask charterers & shipowners to mark their open positions on an online marketplace.
+A hotly debated and growing number of ‘online platforms’ – most of which aim to cut out the physical broker and ask charterers and shipowners to mark their open positions on an online marketplace.

-Rather than competing with the brokers, these tools aim to help brokers become more efficient.
-Includes email parsing and cargo & ship matching software.
+Rather than competing with brokers, these solutions – for example a tonnage search tool – aim to help brokers become more efficient.

-Many of these tools could also be classified as ‘tools for brokers’ - however they tend to have much wider appeal to both charterers and owners.
-These include tools which help with the pricing of inputs such as bunker fuels as well as voyage calculators which compute the total costs of a voyage.
+Many of these tools could also be classified as ‘tools for brokers’ – however they tend to have much wider appeal to both charterers and owners.
+These include tools which help with the pricing of inputs such as bunker fuels as well as voyage calculators.

-Software to simplify the charter-party process - bringing the editing process online to avoid the multiple emails going back and forth in a CP negotiation, enabling an clearer audit trail as well a safe place to store documents.
+Software to simplify the charter-party process – bringing the editing process online to avoid the multiple emails going back and forth in a charter party negotiation, enabling a clearer audit trail as well a safe place to store documents.